viamrobotics/docs/docs/tutorials/get-started/try-viam-sdk.md

 }
 ```

-Underneath the `main` function, add the following function that initializes your Viam Rover base client and drives it in a square:
+Underneath the `main` function, add the following function that initializes your rover base client and drives it in a square:

 {{< alert title="Important" color="note" >}}
-By default, the base name is `viam_base`.
+On the Try Viam rental rovers, the default base name is `viam_base`.
-If you have changed the base name, update the name in your code.
+If you have a different base name, update the name in your code.
 {{< /alert >}}

 ```ts {class="line-numbers linkable-line-numbers"}